 Categories

 Andy Murray: The Pressure of Wimbledon

+Check out my new book Tennis Players as Works of Art with artwork from 45 artists.
 Pressure: “the exertion of a force on one body by another body, fluid, etc.” Item: Mouth ulcers every year when Wimbledon comes around.
 Cliché: Andy carries the weight of an entire nation, 76 years since the last male champion.
-Item: Murray got tight, choked for long stretches in his first grand slam final (2008 US […]
+Item: Murray […]

+Categories